 For an outline of the nature of prophecy in worship, with links to two excellent examples click here.

-For an introduction to the Biblical basis behind Godly decrees, read notes taken during Rev Dr Sharon Stone’s Mentoring Day on 6 July 2013 by clicking here.
+For an introduction to the Biblical basis behind making Godly decrees and declarations, read these notes from Rev Dr Sharon Stone’s Mentoring Day on 6 July 2013, published with her kind permission.

 A Word of Warning!